 John's Camp is a semi-permanent tented camp situated within Mana Pools on Zimbabwe’s northern border with Zambia, where the Zambezi River forms a natural boundary.
 Declared a World Heritage Site in 1984, Mana Pools National Park is one of the most beautiful game reserves in Africa and offers some of the most outstanding walking in Zimbabwe.
 The camp is named after Zimbabwean-born John Stevens - an esteemed safari guide held as a legend among his peers.

-Mana Pools is the only National Park in the world where you are allowed to freely walk with the wild animals and the game here is fantastic with 4 of the big 5 (excluding rhino) present aswell as plenty of plains game and prolific birdlife.
-All walks are lead by professional, armed and licensed Guides who are endlessly passionate and infinitely knowledgeable.
+Mana Pools is the only National Park in the world where you are allowed to freely walk in the habitat of the wild animals and the game here is fantastic with 4 of the big 5 (no rhino) present aswell as plenty of plains game and prolific birdlife.
+All walks are lead by professional, armed and licensed guides who are endlessly passionate and infinitely knowledgeable.
 Game drives are conducted in Toyota Landcruisers with a window seat available to everyone whilst fishing for African Tiger Fish and Tilapia (bream) is the perfect way to spend an afternoon on the water.
 Those interested in grass roots conservation will enjoy a private tour of the National Park Headquarters where you will have the opportunity to meet the rangers working tirelessly to protect and maintain not only wildlife, but also the park itself.
-For the truly adventurous a night under the stars sleeping in a 'mozzi dome' tent, away from the main camp, or under the wild and magical African skies on the camp's rustic platform is hard to beat.
+For the truly adventurous a night under the stars sleeping away from the main camp under a 'mozzi dome' tent under the wild African skies is hard to beat.

 John’s camp brings the traditional values and romance of a bygone era right into the modern day, delivering an outstanding safari experience.